Alumni Profile: Kristin Bidwell '04

 Are there a lot of women in the field?

 I am the only female audiovisual consultant at Salter.
 I was the first and only female consultant at McKay Conant Hoover.
 The people I work with and have worked with have been amazing.
 They're totally supportive.
 But as far as outside the office, maybe working with different architects or other engineers, they kind of look at you like hmmm, does she know what she's doing?
 I'm going to cuss—you have to know your @#$%.
 It feels weird sometimes.
 I think I've encountered a lot of respect, though, for it, and I hope there's more girls that go into this field.

 There's about 25 areas that we're supposed to be experts in.
 It's structural engineering, it's electrical engineering, it's architecture.
 There's new gear coming out every day.

 Our hours at Salter are 8 to 5, but I have a 50- to 60-hour work week, maybe 70 hours if I'm really studying for something.
 I'll do online courses and that'll take up a lot of time.
 I read, probably on average, four to five books per couple of weeks.
 I try to make sure I get a weekend just because you need the break.
 There's always more to learn, more certifications to get.
 But I love it.
 It's like when I was in MP&E. I'm also singing and I'm playing a lot of bass, which is really fun.
 I've got some cool gigs coming up.

 How on earth do you fit it all in?

 I still don't sleep too much.
 It's just too much fun.
 I'd rather be playing bass than sleeping.
-I'll get maybe 2 to 5 a night, and that's including weekends.
+I'll get maybe 2 to 5 [hours of sleep] a night, and that's including weekends.
 I've switched from Starbucks to Peet's.